If you’re looking for Christmas gift ideas for a keen gardener, our gift selection will help to give you inspiration!

 Gardening is a perennially popular hobby, but this year it’s more popular than ever.
 We’ve all been spending more time at home than usual, and so our back gardens have become a haven for relaxation.

-And with allotments still in short supply, more people have started growing their own veg at home.
-That might mean a full vegetable patch or just a few tomato plants or herbs in pots.
+With allotments still in short supply, more people have started growing their own veg at home, whether that’s in a full vegetable patch or just a few tomato plants or herbs in pots.
 And 2021 looks like it might be another bumper gardening year.

-So when you’re shopping for gifts, you may well be looking for something with a gardening theme.
-There’s plenty to choose from, so in this gift guide we’ve rounded up some of our favourite gifts for gardeners.
+So when you’re shopping for Christmas gifts this year, you may well be looking for something with a gardening theme.
+There’s plenty to choose from, so in this gift guide we’ve rounded up some of our favourite Christmas gifts for gardeners.

 Whether you’re looking for a gift for a beginner gardener or someone a bit more experienced, some high quality garden tools are bound to be appreciated.